-In today's world, one has to defend any university course that does not instantly lead to a specific career or occupation.
-In a recent New York Review of Books article, author Marilynne Robinson states, "There is a great deal of questioning now of the value of the humanities, those aptly named disciplines that make us consider what human beings have been, and are, and will be" (Robinson 28).
-Robinson's article makes plain why I often find myself defending my chosen discipline - Philosophy.
-After all, a university education is expensive and, moreover, once the student leaves the university, food, clothing, and a place to live don't come cheap; one has to make a living.
+In today's world, one is expected to defend any university course that does not instantly lead to a specific career or occupation.
+In a recent New York Review of Books article, author Marilynne Robinson states, "There is a great deal of questioning now of the value of the humanities, those aptly named disciplines that make us consider what human beings have been, and are, and will be."
+(Robinson, p.
+28) Robinson's article makes plain why I often find myself defending my chosen discipline-Philosophy.
+After all, a university education is expensive and, moreover, once the student leaves the university, food, clothing, and a place to live don't come cheap; one must make a living.
 Hence, students, administrators, and parents ask: "Philosophy?
 What can you do with that?"
 If questions about the usefulness of the humanities are apropos, then Professor of English, Law, and Humanities Eric Ashley Hairston asks a far more compelling question in his book, The Ebony Column.
-Given that we live in a society in which race matters socially, politically, and economically, Hairston asks us to consider the value or usefulness of a classical education for today's black American student.
+Given that we live in a society in which race matters socially, politically and economically, Hairston asks us to consider the value or usefulness of a classical education for today's black American student.

 In defending my chosen discipline, generally, I turn to philosopher Bertrand Russell (1872-1970) for support.
-The essence of Hairston's argument, however, intimates that I could just as easily have turned to African American sociologist, historian, and civil rights leader W. E. B. Du Bois (1868-1963).
+The essence of Hairston's argument, however, intimates that I could just as easily have turned to African American sociologist, historian and civil rights leader W. E. B. Du Bois (1868-1963).
 In The Value of Philosophy, Bertrand Russell, a contemporary of Du Bois, considers what it is that makes philosophical questions unique and worth taking the time and effort to think about.
-Russell writes, "The 'practical' man . . . is one who recognizes only material needs, who realizes that men must have food for the body, but is oblivious of the necessity of providing food for the mind" (Russell 154).
-He insists what makes philosophy special is that it aims at a kind of knowledge that "gives unity and system to the body of the sciences, and the kind which results from a critical examination of the grounds of our convictions, prejudices, and beliefs" (Russell 154).
+Russell writes, "The 'practical' man...is one who recognizes only material needs, who realizes that men must have food for the body, but is oblivious of the necessity of providing food for the mind."
+(Russell, p.
+154) He insists what makes philosophy special is that it aims at a kind of knowledge that "gives unity and system to the body of the sciences, and the kind which results from a critical examination of the grounds of our convictions, prejudices, and beliefs."
+(Russell, p.
+154)

-In fact, Eric Hairston (159) insists that W. E. B. Du Bois's "analysis of the opportunities, dangers, and challenges African Americans face clearly pits the pursuit of the good life and its meaning, wisdom, and culture - the virtuous life - against the barbaric pursuit of wealth, power, and possessions."
+In fact, Eric Hairston (p.
+159) insists that W. E. B. Du Bois's "analysis of the opportunities, dangers, and challenges African Americans face clearly pits the pursuit of the good life and its meaning, wisdom, and culture-the virtuous life-against the barbaric pursuit of wealth, power, and possessions."
 For example, he reports that Du Bois draws on the classical myth of Hippomenes to demonstrate that virtue and liberty can be destroyed by materialism.
 One version of this story is that Hippomenes fell in love with Atalanta.
 Atalanta did not want to marry.
+As a result, she set up a test.
+She was known to be a very fast runner.